k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 APIs can also be invoked as part of flows inside the ETL/Business Logic layer.

 **3.3.1.4 DB Query:**
-By default, Fabric supports any [connection to any Database](/articles/05_DB_interfaces/03_DB_interfaces_overview.md) supporting a JDBC driver.
+By default, Fabric supports any [connection to any database](/articles/05_DB_interfaces/03_DB_interfaces_overview.md) supporting a JDBC driver.
 If not supported in Fabric&#39;s standard interface types module, users can define new DB types in accordance with the database and its JDBC driver specifications.
 Fabric can also be extended programmatically to invoke proprietary drivers or interfaces.

 #### 3.3.2 Data-processing & Business Logic
-This section discusses the types of transformations used by the business rules and flows created by users depending upon the project requirements.
+This section discusses the types of transformations used by the business rules and flows created by users depending upon project requirements.

 **3.3.2.1 Data Pre-processing:**
 Different projects have different data processing needs, for which Fabric offers a range of built-in functions and libraries, that can be invoked either individually or collectively:

 - Data anonymization: Fabric provides a [masking process](/articles/02_fabric_architecture/01_fabric_architecture_overview.md#5-security) that can be used to anonymize data for R&amp;D or QA purposes.

-- Data cleansing: Fabric can be setup to retrieve (from external sources) only the data necessary to populate LUI while disregarding any data that is not relevant to a project's implementation.
+- Data cleansing: Fabric can be set up to retrieve (from external sources) only the data necessary to populate LUI while disregarding any data that is not relevant to a project's implementation.

 - Data transformation: Fabric provides a large set of functions needed to execute data transformations.
-This set can be extended by combining existing functions or by adding functions using Java or Javascript.
+This set can be extended by combining existing functions or by adding functions using Java or JavaScript.

-- PII discovery: A built-in set of libraries enabling sensitive data discovery such as Personally Identifiable Information, especially useful to enforce GDPR or CCPA compliancy.
+- PII discovery: A built-in set of libraries enabling sensitive data discovery such as Personally Identifiable Information, especially useful for enforcing GDPR or CCPA compliancy.

 - Data reconciliation, comparing and matching: Fabric analyzes the collected data to decide which data to keep or to discard, depending upon whether the data is trustable.
 This process can also use Machine Learning algorithms to decide which data set is more trusted when comparing similar entries from multiple tables or DBs.